 - Wet the stain with some cold water.

-- Put a small amount of bleach-free biological laundry detergent, such as Persil liquid, on a damp cloth and gently rub the stain.
+- Put a small amount of bleach-free biological laundry detergent, such as Persil Bio Liquid, on a damp cloth and gently rub the stain.
 The bleach-free part is important: bleach can help the blood stain fix itself onto the fabric, making it even harder to shift.

 - After 10 minutes, or when the stain has disappeared, rinse the garment with cold water and wash at the normal temperature.